W427697/Discord-/docs/migration-guide.md

 If you prefer to debug yourself, here are a few useful things you can do to help narrow down the problem:

-1. Try removing all addons that are not in the `@storybook` npm namespace.
+1. Try removing all addons that are not in the `@storybook` npm namespace (make sure you don't remove the `storybook` package).
 Community addons that work well with 7.x might not yet be compatible with 8.0, and this is the fastest way to isolate that possibility.
 If you find an addon that needs to be upgraded to work with Storybook 8, please post an issue on the addon’s repository, or better yet, a PR to upgrade it!
 2. Another debugging technique is to bisect to older prerelease versions of Storybook to figure out which release broke your Storybook.
-For example, assuming that the current prerelease of Storybook is `8.0.0-beta.56`, you could set the version to `7.0.0-alpha.0` in your `package.json` and reinstall to verify that it still works (`alpha.0` should be nearly identical to `7.6.x`).
-If it works, you could then try `7.0.0-beta.0`, then `7.0.0-beta.28` and so forth.
+For example, assuming that the current prerelease of Storybook is `8.0.0-beta.56`, you could set the version to `8.0.0-alpha.0` in your `package.json` and reinstall to verify that it still works (`alpha.0` should be nearly identical to `7.6.x`).
+If it works, you could then try `8.0.0-beta.0`, then `8.0.0-beta.28` and so forth.
 Once you’ve isolated the bad release, read through its [CHANGELOG](https://github.com/storybookjs/storybook/blob/next/CHANGELOG.md) entry and perhaps there’s a change that jumps out as the culprit.
 If you find the problem, please submit an issue or PR to the Storybook repo and we’ll do our best to take care of it quickly.

 ## Optional migrations